Genes, Molecules & Cells 2 BIOL2042

 - Available to Visiting Students: Yes

 Genes, Molecules & Cells will cover core areas of biomolecular sciences, in particular the genetic, molecular and cellular processes that underpin biological systems.
-The overarching theme of the course is to equip students with a broad general knowledge and understanding of the fundamental concepts that underpin these subject areas, revealing the complexity of biological systems, aspects of the molecular basis of life, and how molecular mechanisms are regulated in healthy organisms but may fail in disease.
-The thematic areas of the course are: Genetics, Environmental Perception, Developmental Biology and Enzymes and Energy, and cover topics as diverse as the control of genetic information, the use of model organisms, the control of cell shape, cell division and movement, organogenesis and the development of drugs.
+The overarching theme of the course is to equip students with a broad general knowledge and understanding of the fundamental concepts that form the basis of these subject areas, revealing the complexity of biological systems, aspects of the molecular basis of life, and how molecular mechanisms are regulated in healthy organisms but may fail in disease.
+The thematic areas of the course are: Genetics, Environmental Perception, Developmental Biology and Energetics, Enzymes & Proteins, and cover topics as diverse as the control of genetic information, the use of model organisms, the control of cell shape, cell division and movement, organogenesis and the development of drugs.

 The course will also equip the student with a broad knowledge of experimental approaches and specific laboratory skills.

-Normally, five lectures per week at 9am or 1pm (Monday to Friday) plus one 3-hour lab per week for 6 weeks in the morning or afternoon (Monday or Tuesday or Wednesday or Thursday or Friday).
+Normally, five lectures per week (Monday to Friday) plus one 3-hour lab per week for 6 weeks in the morning or afternoon (Monday or Tuesday or Wednesday or Thursday or Friday) and 4 x 2-hour tutorials.
 In addition, non-timetabled directed-learning tasks also have to be completed.

 BIOL2039 Fundamental Topics in Biology 2